DataDog/storedog/CUSTOMIZATIONS_README.md

+# rum-optimize-frontend-performance branch README

-This section outlines the techniques used to elicit Core Web Vitals problems that are surfaced in Datadog RUM.
+This doc explains the techniques used to elicit Core Web Vitals problems that are surfaced in Datadog RUM, as well as other modifications for the RUM Optimize Frontend Performance course.

-### High Cumulative Layout Shift on homepage
+## High Cumulative Layout Shift on homepage

 Customized files: